Bruce McTavish: Philanthropy

-He was a member of the Rotary Club in the Philippines.
+McTavish was a member of the Rotary Club in the Philippines.
 From 1983 to 1984, McTavish served as president of the Rotary Club of Mabalacat.
 During his term he introduced the Polio Plus Project, the pilot program which became the basis of Rotary International efforts to eradicate polio worldwide.
 The club approached then First Lady Imelda Marcos which led to the formation of one of the first partnerships between a private entity and a government agency.

-He is the first non-Filipino president of the Rotary Club of Mabalacat and the Rotary Club of Clark Centennial.
-McTavish is currently involved with the Bahay Bata Foundation, a residence center for street children in Angeles, Pampanga, as the chairman of the center's board of trustees.
+He was the first non-Filipino president of the Rotary Club of Mabalacat and the Rotary Club of Clark Centennial.
+In 2014, McTavish was involved with the Bahay Bata Foundation, a residence center for street children in Angeles, Pampanga, as the chairman of the center's board of trustees.
 Bahay Bata is a project of Rotary Club of Clark Centennial.

 Others

-McTavish is the first non-Filipino director of the Metro Angeles Chamber of Commerce, the first non-Filipino presidents of the Hotel and Restaurant Association of Pampanga, and the St. James Cursillo.
-At the time he assumed the posts, McTavish has yet to be granted Filipino citizenship.
+McTavish was the first non-Filipino director of the Metro Angeles Chamber of Commerce, the first non-Filipino president of the Hotel and Restaurant Association of Pampanga, and the St. James Cursillo.
+At the time he assumed the posts, McTavish had yet to be granted Filipino citizenship.